 Think about that for a second.
 How much time are you dedicating to outlining a process that allows for your strategic plan to be executed effectively and regularly?

-If you want to execute your plan, you need to hold people accountable to not only getting their work done, but also making regular updates to the items they’re working on.
-Most business people are well-acquainted with the importance of the first idea because, I mean, who wouldn’t be committed to completing the work they’re assigned?
+If you want to execute your plan, you need to hold people accountable for not only getting their work done but also making regular updates to the items they’re working on.
+Most business people are well-acquainted with the importance of the first idea because I mean, who wouldn’t be committed to completing the work they’re assigned?
 The second idea, centered around regularity, is still less prevalent in the present-day zeitgeist.

 If you’re going to be successful in your planning efforts, you need to have access to real-time data.
 The only way that happens is if you update your plan often.